Skip to main content

 The UNCRC stands for the United Nations Convention on the Rights of the Child.
 This important, legally binding treaty protects children’s rights in almost 200 countries, including the UK.

 The Convention is made up of 54 articles, reflecting children’s universal experiences and needs.
-In drafting our Charter, we considered how these articles are essential for ensuring the wellbeing of children and young people from forces families.
+In drafting our Charter, we considered how these articles are essential for ensuring the wellbeing of children and young people from Forces families.

 Here’s a resource that can teach you about what’s included in the UNCRC.